nashcom/domino-startscript/docs/startscript/systemd.md

 TasksMax=8000
 ```

-The version of systemd shipped in SLES 12 SP2 uses the PIDs cgroup controller.
+The version of systemd shipped with SLES uses the PIDs cgroup controller.
 This provides some per-service fork() bomb protection, leading to a safer system.
 It controls the number of threads/processes a user can use.
 To control the default TasksMax= setting for services and scopes running on the system,